Frequently Asked Property Investment Questions

 A good agent can help with much of this, but there are limitations.
 A lot of legal checks are best done right at the point of purchase, so that they are fresh and current.

-A: Many of the countries in mainland Europe, operate a Notarised buying process, a significant difference between the UK purchasing process and many countries in Europe.
+Many of the countries in mainland Europe, operate a Notarised buying process, a significant difference between the buying process in England and Wales.
 This means the transaction is concluded and formally registered in front of a Notary (a specially licensed lawyer).
-In the UK contract exchange and completion can occur without the buyer having to be present.

 Buying costs can differ widely too.
-Whilst stamp duty (Stamp Duty Land Tax, SDLT) tends to be higher in the UK, the overall conveyancing costs are cheaper, generally speaking.
-So in the UK, property buying costs may represent up to 7% of the value of the property bought, (including 3% stamp duty) this could be between 5-11% abroad.
+Whilst stamp duty (Stamp Duty Land Tax, SDLT) tends to be higher in the UK, the overall conveyancing costs are usually cheaper.
+So in the UK, property buying costs may represent up to 7% of the value of the property bought, (including 3% stamp duty) whereas this could be between 7-15% abroad.

-A: it is always advisable to address this early on in the investing process, particularly if seeking local funding.
-Mortgages can take longer to secure abroad and the process may differ.
+it is always advisable to address this early-on in the buying process, particularly if seeking local in-country funding.
+Mortgages can take longer to secure abroad and the process, as well as the criteria for lending, differ.
 If this is done early on, then at least there may be a fall-back option for securing finance in your domestic market, but if it is left too late, this option isn’t available.

-Q: Under what circumstances can Property be a serious consideration as part of a 'Pension'?
+Under what circumstances can Property be a serious consideration as part of a retirement plan?

 So why is property a decent alternative choice?